Walter Runte

 Walter "Gerry" Runte Jr. is an American politician who has served as a member of the Maine House of Representatives since December 7, 2022.
 He represents Maine's 146th House district.

 Electoral history

 He was elected on November 8, 2022, in the 2022 Maine House of Representatives election against Republican opponent Bradley Moulton.
 He assumed office on December 7, 2022.
+He was reelected in the November 2024 general election.